 Worker Ants forage, and when they find food they lay down a pheromone scent trail that tells other worker Ants where to locate the food.
 Ants that find the food at the end of the trail reinforce the pheromone signal on the return trip to the nest; once the food source is exhausted, the pheromone trail eventually dissipates.

 Some Ant species develop relationships with insects that are detrimental to plants.
 For example, Aphids and Mealybugs secrete a sticky, sweet substance known as honeydew, and since honeydew is a type of Ant superfood, Ant colonies will defend the insects that provide this food.
 Sometimes Ants will even relocate their insect friends, moving them to new food sources.
 Most insects cultivated by Ants damage garden plants by feeding on sap or eating leaves, making it even more important to control outdoor Ant populations.

-Ant colonies produce winged Ants known as swarmers.
-The swarmers leave the nest in order to mate and start new colonies.
+Ant colonies produce winged ants known as swarmers.
+The swarmers leave the nest to mate and start new colonies.
 If you see an Ant swarm inside a home, it may be a sign that a nest is within the building.

-Termites also develop wings, swarm during the spring, and look similar to winged Ants.
+Termites also develop wings,swarm during the spring, and look similar to winged Ants.
 They differ in appearance in the following ways: Ants are thin-waisted and have elbowed antennae.
-Termites have thicker waists and have antennae that resemble strings of tiny beads.
-You may need a magnifying glass to examine the antennae.
+Termites have antennae that look like strings or tiny beads and their wastes are thicker than ants' waists. p>

-Click on the Ants to the left for more information on identification, pictures, habits, and recommended products and procedures.
-You will find descriptions and recommendations for control of the more common household Ants such as: Argentine Ants, Carpenter Ants, Red Fire Ants, Ghost Ants, Odorous House Ants, Pavement Ants, and Leafcutter Ants.
+Click on the Ants below for more information on identification, pictures, habits, and recommended products and procedures.
+You will find descriptions and recommendations for control of the more common household Ants such as: Argentine Ants, Carpenter Ants, Crazy Ants, Red Fire Ants, Ghost Ants, Odorous House Ants, Pavement Ants, Pharoh Ants, and Leafcutter Ants.